Cycling: Carapaz wins Giro to secure maiden grand tour title for Ecuador

 Italian Vincenzo Nibali, who was chasing a third title, ended up second overall, one minute and five seconds behind, with Slovenian Primoz Roglic taking third place 2:30 off the pace after Sunday’s time trial was won by American Chad Haga.

-Carapaz’s team mate, Spaniard Mikel Landa, ended up fourth, missing out on a podium finish by eight seconds, two years after a suffering similar heartbreak on the Tour de France when he finished one second outside a podium place.
+Carapaz’s team mate, Spaniard Mikel Landa, ended up fourth, missing out on a podium finish by eight seconds, two years after suffering similar heartbreak on the Tour de France when he finished one second outside a podium place.

 A pure climber, Carapaz was born in Tulcan, 2,980 meters above sea level, which gives him a significant natural advantage in the high mountains.